-- Cycle the furnace with the thermostat at least three times.
-Verify cooling and fan only operation. - Review the Owner's Manual with the homeowner and discuss proper furnace operation and maintenance. - Leave literature packet near furnace.
+- Cycle the heating, cooling and fan only operations to verify each operation is working properly. - Review the Owner's Manual with the homeowner and discuss proper furnace operation and maintenance. - Leave literature packet near furnace.

 REPAIR AND REPLACEMENT PARTS

 - When ordering any of the listed functional parts, be sure to provide the furnace model, manufacturing, and serial numbers with the order. - Although only functional parts are shown in the parts list, all sheet metal parts, doors, etc. may be ordered by description. - Parts are available from your distributor.